-- 1. Improving the quality of life of the local community who are underprivileged, especially for orphans, disabilities and special needs.
-Included in the Sustainable Development Goals / SDGs No. 3 is to ensure healthy lives and promote well-being for all. - 2.
-Sustainable greening program that benefits others and the environment, especially overcoming arid, barren lands that are prone to landslides to stop and rehabilitate land damage.
-Included in the Sustainable Development Goals / SDGs No. 13 namely taking action to combat climate change and its impacts, as well as SDGs No. 15 namely protecting, restoring and supporting sustainable use of terrestrial ecosystems, managing forests sustainably, combating desertification, and preventing and reversing land degradation and halting biodiversity loss. - Providing needs for people affected by natural disasters.
-Included in the Sustainable Development Goals / SDGs No. 3 is to ensure healthy lives and promote well-being for all. - 4.
-Increasing the understanding of the small community towards banking, to encourage the creation of an independent society.
+- Improving the quality of life of the local community who are underprivileged, especially for orphans, disabilities and special needs.
+Included in the Sustainable Development Goals / SDGs No. 3 is to ensure healthy lives and promote well-being for all. - Sustainable Greening Program that benefits others and the environment, especially overcoming arid, barren lands that are prone to landslides to stop and rehabilitate land damage.
+Included in the Sustainable Development Goals / SDGs No. 13 namely taking action to combat climate change and its impacts, as well as SDGs No. 15 namely protecting, restoring and supporting sustainable use of terrestrial ecosystems, managing forests sustainably, combating desertification, and preventing and reversing land degradation and halting biodiversity loss.

+- Providing needs for people affected by natural disasters.
+Included in the Sustainable Development Goals / SDGs No. 3 is to ensure healthy lives and promote well-being for all. - Increasing the understanding of the small community towards banking, to encourage the creation of an independent society.
 Included in the Sustainable Development Goals / SDGs No. 4, namely to ensure inclusive and equitable quality education, while also supporting learning opportunities for all.

-CCB Indonesia continues the Sustainable Greening Program (including SDGs No. 13 and SDGs No. 15), in 2023 it entered Phase VII of Tree Planting by coordinating the planting of 700 high-yielding petai seedlings in farmer-owned fields, Village roads and hillsides which are prone to landslides in Sumberharjo Village, Sindukarto Village and Sinduharjo Village, Eromoko District, Wonogiri, Central Java, as part of social humanitarian activities (Corporate Social Responsibility).
-The implementation of a sustainable reforestation program that previously carried out planting of longan, sapodilla, jackfruit and petai tree seedlings in Phases I - VI during 2014 - 2022.
+CCB Indonesia continues the Sustainable Greening Program (including SDGs No. 13 and SDGs No. 15), in 2024 is entering Phase VIII of Tree Planting by coordinating the planting of 500 superior durian seedlings for farming communities in Karang Tengah Village, Banyumas, Purwokerto area, Central Java as part of its Corporate Social Responsibility activities.
+The implementation of a sustainable Greening program that previously carried out planting of longan, sapodilla, jackfruit and petai tree seedlings in Phases I - VII during 2014 - 2023.
 The fruits from this planting can be utilized by the local community, which is expected to improve the economy of the surrounding community, while protecting the environment.